 The process is repeated again to mark the end of the holy month and the first day of Shawwal, the 10th month.
 Searching for the new crescent can be difficult, because it is usually faint and is only seen for about 20 minutes.
 The committee relies on telescopes to find the crescent moon, then confirm it with the naked eye.

 Last year, the moon-sighting committee met remotely, due to Covid-19.

 What are a Muslim's obligations during Ramadan?

-Last year, the UAE's Fatwa Council ruled that anyone with Covid-19 or experiencing symptoms was exempt from fasting, so as to not hamper their recovery.
+The UAE's Fatwa Council ruled anyone with Covid-19 or experiencing symptoms is also exempt from fasting, so as to not hamper their recovery.
 Medics were also exempt from fasting while working “if they fear that fasting could lead to weakening their immunity or to losing their patients” .

 During Ramadan, Muslims tend to increase their charitable work, spend more time with loved ones and strengthen their faith.
-Some may abstain from listening to music and quit habits like drinking coffee and smoking.
+Some may abstain from listening to music and quit bad habits like drinking too much coffee and smoking.

 How else could Covid-19 affect Ramadan this year?

 The pandemic affected many aspects of Ramadan practices.
 From limiting communal prayers and preventing large family gathers for iftar, to changing how charity meals are distributed and suspending suhoor tents.